Skip to content

 Tab Accept ghost text completion

-Cmd+V Paste image from clipboard
+Cmd+V Paste text or image from clipboard

 Cursor